 - act out and not understand the effects of doing bad things

 - have a drug problem of their own

-Children whose mothers used drugs while they were pregnant sometimes need special medical care all their lives.
+Children whose mothers used alcohol and drugs while they were pregnant sometimes need special medical care all their lives.
 Some might not be able to live on their own when they grow up.

 Programs can help pregnant women safely stop drug use and can give care during pregnancy.
 Medicines can help treat pregnant women who are addicted to opioids like pain medicines and heroin, although some babies will still need treatment for withdrawal symptoms.
 But results are better for the baby if the mother takes treatment medicine during pregnancy than if she suddenly stops using opioids.
 If a pregnant woman tries to suddenly stop taking drugs and alcohol without medical help, she could harm the baby.